IBM/aspera-cli/docs/README.erb.md

 ## <a id="async"></a>Plugin: `async`: IBM Aspera Sync

 A basic plugin to start an "async" using <%=tool%>.
-The main advantage is the possibility to start from ma configuration file, using <%=tool%> standard options.
+The main advantage over bare `async` command line is the possibility to use a configuration file, using <%=tool%> standard options.

+Also, the `sync` command is also made available through the `server sync` and `aoc files sync` commands.
+In this case, some of the `sync` parameters are fill from parameters of the related plugin.

+> **Note:** All `sync` commands require an `async` enabled license and availability of the `async` executable (and `asyncadmin`).

+Although the command allows definition of multiple sync sessions in a single command, usually only one sync session is defined.

 ### Sync sample commands